What is a ROC?

 Application Process

-If you’re interested in purchasing a home in our community, please download and complete the first three forms listed below.
-The Homebuyer Request for Information form that follows is optional.
-For faster processing, you may email the completed forms and mail only the combined check for the required fees.
+If you’re interested in purchasing a home in our community, please download and complete the forms and information listed below.
+The Homebuyer Information Request form is optional.
+For faster processing, you may email the completed forms in pdf format (scan or use a PDF tool, no images!) and mail only the combined check for the required fees.
+We also have a drop box for forms at our 4 Daniels Drive mail center.
 If you prefer, you may mail all materials together to:

-Once you've mailed your application, please notify us by email.
-Please note that incomplete applications will not be processed.
+Once you've mailed or submitted your application, please notify us by email.
+Note that incomplete applications will not be processed.
 For any questions, feel free to email us at LakesideCoopNH@gmail.com